YosefLab/ImpulseDE2/README.md

 ### INSTALLATION

-Clone the GitHub repository first into you local target directory and then install the package via R CMD INSTALL.
+Clone the GitHub repository first into you local target directory and then install the package via "R CMD INSTALL .".

+### VIGNETTE
+View the vignette (.html) in your browser by double clicking on "vignettes/ImpulseDE2_Tutorial.html".